 Open Access is a section of the Ting blog dedicated to discussions about the open Internet, net neutrality and other important online topics.
 If you’re already convinced that Internet access should be classified under Title II, Tumblr has a great grassroots campaign on the go.
 Read on for all the gory details on Title II, common carriage and how we got to the sorry state Internet access is now in.

-If you care about an Internet that is open to every idea and every startup, you need to know about common carriage and understand what’s at stake as Internet advocates call on the FCC to reclassify the Internet under Title II.
+If you care about an Internet that is open to every idea and every startup, you need to know about common carriers and understand what’s at stake as Internet advocates call on the FCC to reclassify the Internet under Title II.

 It’s complex.
 So, I asked Barbara Cherry to help explain it all.